Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- In their signature win of the season, the Bears beat the No. 10 Texas Longhorns, 85-79, on December 30.
+- The Bears beat the No. 10 Texas Longhorns in an 85-79 win on December 30, which was their best win of the season.

-- The Bears have two wins against Quadrant 1 teams, tied for the 12th-most in the country.
+- The Bears have two wins versus Quadrant 1 opponents, tied for the 12th-most in Division 1.

+- Baylor has tied for the 18th-most Quadrant 2 wins in the nation (two).

 Get tickets for any college basketball game this season at Ticketmaster!